 The poinsettia should only be moderately watered.
-It is highly sensitive to water collecting around its roots, and, as a consequence, will drop its leaves.
-It is best to water only when the soil is dry and with soft and temperate water.
-If the poinsettia starts to drop its leaves, it is probably due to prolonged over-watered and may result in root rot.
-If such a case arises, do not water your poinsettia for a while.
+It is highly sensitive to water collecting around its roots, and will drop its leaves.
+It is best to water it only when the soil is dry.
+However, please ensure that it doesn’t dry out completely.
+Soft, temperate water is best used to water your plant.
+After watering, remove any excess water from the pot to avoid waterlogging and to prevent the roots from rotting.
+If the poinsettia starts to drop its leaves, it may be due to the fact that it has been over-watered for a longer period of time and that the roots have started to rot.
+If this is the case, do not water your poinsettia for a while.
 Begin to water again moderately once the soil has completely dried out again.

 For healthy growth, a poinsettia requires a bright, warm location.
 It should neither be subjected to direct sun nor to strong draughts.
 For this reason, a windowsill is generally not an ideal location, as draughts can reach the plant via tilted windows.